EsriCanada/TechTrek_Idol_2014/NT2_CBCNewsFeedMap/README.md

 3rd Feed - Canada News,
 4th Feed - Sports

 Biggest challenge with this app was in the JavaScript code.
-We needed to destroy each of the widgets and re-create them in the DOM as as user switches between each news feed.
+We needed to destroy each of the widgets and re-create them in the DOM as a user switches between each news feed.

 Click on the link below to view it live http://trainingportal.esri.ca/cbc/